Tvalley71/dantherm/README.md

 Currently only support for Modbus over TCP/IP.

-Known supported devices:
+Known supported units:

 - HCV300 ALU
 - HCV400 P2
 - RCV320

 > [!NOTE]
-> The listed devices have been tested with the integration.
-Please don't hesitate to contact me, if you're aware of supported devices not included in the list.
+> The listed units are known to have been tested with the integration.
+There may be other Dantherm units that are also supported.
+If you know of any not included in the list, please feel free to contact me [here](https://github.com/Tvalley71/dantherm/discussions/new?category=general).

 ### Controls and sensors